bookofproofs/bookofproofs.github.io/_sources/history/17th-century/bernoulli-nicolaus-i.md

 title: Bernoulli (3), Nicolaus
 born: 1687
 died: 1759
-keywords: Nicolaus Bernoulli, Law of Large Numbers, Probability, Statistics, Calculus, Conditional Probability, Electric Fluid Dynamics
+keywords: nicolaus (i) bernoulli,bernoulli
-description: Nicolaus Bernoulli, a famous Swiss mathematician, developed the Law of Large Numbers, pioneered fields of probability and statistic, and made contributions to calculus, conditional probability, electric fluid dynamics and more.
+description: Nicolaus Bernoulli was one of the famous Swiss family of mathematicians.
+He is most important for his correspondence with other mathematicians including Euler and Leibniz.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---